History of Naval Reactors

 During briefings, Abelson would line the walls with blueprints, equations and other diagrams, and would vigorously present the importance of extended submerged operations and the need for nuclear power.
 In attendance at one such briefing, Vice Adm.
 Charles Lockwood, a veteran World War II submarine commander, who likened what he heard to something out of Jules Verne's Twenty Thousand Leagues Under the Sea, an analogy that may have inadvertently inspired the naming of the first nuclear submarine

-In June 1946, the Chief of Naval Operations, Fleet Adm.
-Chester W. Nimitz decided to send five officers (including then Captain Hyman Rickover) and three civilians to Oak Ridge, Tennessee, to study the potential of using nuclear energy to power ships.
 The Navy group organized themselves under Captain Rickover (or better described as Rickover organized them) and embraced Abelson's concept of a nuclear-powered submarine.
 The consensus of the group was that the technical difficulties could be overcome, and nuclear power could be used as a means for propelling Navy ships.

-In mid-1946, a submarine desk was established in the office of the Assistant Chief of Naval Operations (CNO) for Atomic Defense.
+Meanwhile in Washington DC in mid-1946, a submarine desk was established in the office of the Assistant Chief of Naval Operations (CNO) for Atomic Defense.
 The first officer assigned was Lt.
 Commander Edward L. Beach, who became a naval aid to President Eisenhower, and later CO of the nuclear submarine USS Triton.

 In August 1946, the Atomic Energy Act of 1946 was signed into law, enabling closer cooperation between the Navy and a new Atomic Energy Commission (AEC) starting on January 1, 1947.
 The Atomic Energy Commission was assigned responsibilities for nuclear reactor plant development.
 Later that month, Chief of Naval Operations, Fleet Adm.
 Chester W. Nimitz, approved a program for the design and development of nuclear power plants in submarines.
 This was the Navy’s first authoritative statement of an operational requirement for nuclear power in submarines.

-In September 1947, Rickover returned from ORNL to BuShips Washington D.C., which at the time was struggling to define its role with respect to the AEC in developing a nuclear submarine.
+In September 1947, Rickover returned from Oak Ridge to BuShips Washington D.C., which at the time was struggling to define its role with respect to the AEC in developing a nuclear submarine.
 Vice Admiral Mills, then Chief of BuShips, appointed Rickover as Special Assistant to the Chief, with the task of obtaining high-level Navy and DoD authorization for the construction and installation of an atomic propulsion plant in a submarine.

 As an interesting twist, on December 31, 1947, the AEC decided to centralize all reactor development at Argonne National Laboratory, setting up a long-running battle with the Navy to determine roles and leadership of of the emerging naval reactor program.
 (This would gradually get undone such that by early-1952, essentially all of Argonne's naval reactor responsibilities were transferred to Westinghouse.)